ArmanSom/PongClone/README.md

 # pong
-- Recreating pong for practice
+- Recreating Pong for practice
 - Pong is originally created by Atari Inc.
 - PressStart2P font created by Codeman38